ribaricplusplus/simple-scraper/README.md

 Run `npm run start`

 A process will open in the command line.
-Run the scraper with `runScraper()`.
+Run the scraper with `startScraper()`.

 The scraper can be stopped at any time using `stopScraper()`.